Paczesiowa/hsenv/README.md

-**Q: Can I share one cabalized project directory among multiple environments (e.g. build cabalized project in the same dir using different environments)?**
+**Q: Can I share one cabalized project directory among multiple environments (e.g. build a cabalized project in the same directory using different environments)?**

-A: Yes. hsenv also overrides cabal with a wrapper, that will force using different builddirs, so there shouldn't be even any recompilation between different environments.
+A: Yes. hsenv also overrides cabal with a wrapper, that will force using different build directories, so there shouldn't be even any recompilation between different environments.

 **Q: Is it possible to activate an environment upon entering its directory?**